 If they’re looking for a new product to add to their line of proprietary goods, these milk crates should definitely be considered.

-Shimano’s Deore drivetrain and hubs are a reliable and affordable option and — coupled with Velocity’s Dyad rims and Maxxis gum wall tyres — will provide miles of carefree and funky commuting.
+Shimano’s Deore drivetrain and hubs are a reliable and affordable option and — coupled with Velocity’s Dyad rims and Maxxis gum wall tires — will provide miles of carefree and funky commuting.

-A Nitto MCR65 stem and special edition 3-piece bar add to the eccentric setup, but it’s one we would happily throw a leg over, especially on a late-night ramen run.
+A Nitto MCR65 stem and special edition 3-piece bar add to this eccentric Killer V setup, but it’s one we would happily throw a leg over, especially on a late-night ramen run.
 See more on the Blue Lug Flickr.